cryptopunksnotdead/punks.starter/README.md

-# Pixel Art Collection Quick Starter - Generate Algorithmically Your Own Curated Collection
+# Pixel Art Collection Quick Starter - Generate Algorithmically Your Own Curated (or Randomized) Collection

 Let's start and generate algorithmically a pixel art collection in three steps: